permafrost-dev/stackup/README.md

 #### `PackageJson`

-The `PackageJson` class is returned by the `dev.packageJson()` function and was designed for working with `package.json` files.
+The `PackageJson` class is returned by the `dev.PackageJson()` function and was designed for working with `package.json` files.
 It has the following methods and attributes:

 | Name | Arguments | Description |
 |--------|-----------|-------------|